-Name This and the fest of the labels below will appear on the right side of ledger creation screen.
-It promotes one to enter the mailing the master configuration screen for the option "Use Addresses for Ledger Accounts (see Fig. 16).
+Name This and the rest of the labels below will appear on the right side of ledger creation screen.
+It promotes one to enter the mailing name.
+Tally ERP 9 displays the ledger account name by default with a cursor, meaning that changes are possible.
+This name appears in all external documents (e.g. invoice, reminder letter, confirmation statement, cheque etc.) Address This will appear on the right side only when you have said "yes" in the master configuration screen for the option "Use Addresses for Ledger Accounts (see Fig. 16).
 This prompts one to enter the address of the party.
 The party can be a debtor a creditor, the business, the bank etc. When you have finished entering in the first row, press enter to go to the second row to enter the complete address.

-This and the rest of the labels below will appear on the right side

-Address This will appear on the right side only when you have said "yes" in

 State This asks for the state in which the address of the party is.
 Pin Code Write the pin code of the address.
 Provide Bank Details This is needed when you need to receive money or make payment.
 Therefore, in case of debtor or creditor provide the address of the bank through which the transaction of money will take place.

-Enter income tax no. (PAN/GIR) for the party.
+Income Tax No. Enter income tax no. (PAN/GIR) for the party.
 This information is printed on confirmation statement.
 Sales Tax No. Enter the party's sales tax registration details.
 If the party is within the state, enter local sales tax Registration Certification Number.
 This information can be optionally printed in documents like invoice, delivery and Receipt notes.
 Debit and Credit Notes.